All Episodes

 Great question, Hannity.

-And by the way, I do my research, Doctor.
+And by the way, I do my research, doctor.

-Yeah, you should host the show.
+Yeah, you should toast the show.

-I think you got a future.
+I think you've got a future.

-Yeah, I that you don't you don't believe in Dr. Hannity.
+Yeah, you don't believe in Dr. Hannity.

-But the point is, we you're doing a study, NYU is doing a study, I know.
+NYU is doing a study, I know.

 So here's what we're trying to do.

-And then conversely, how many of the COVID 19 patients we know, because we've got hundreds of thousands now, how many of them have lupus, right?
+And then conversely, how many of the COVID-19 patients we know, because we've got hundreds of thousands now, how many of them have lupus, right?

 So we just did a little punch biopsy of the country.